-Alice then sends $M_0$ to the anonymous mix 180.
+Alice then sends M_0 to the anonymous mix 180.
 Note that Alice may also have encrypted and digitally signed the message she's sending to Bob.
 This has no bearing at all on how the anonymous mix processes it.
-Po disguises the size of the message, making it difficult, or virtually impossible, to correlate incoming messages with outgoing messages.
+P_0 disguises the size of the message, making it difficult, or virtually impossible, 30 to correlate incoming messages with outgoing messages.

-b.
-The anonymous mix receives $M_0$ .
-Using $X_0$ , anonymous mix decodes the random session key K0 using anonymous mix private key $SK_M$ and then using $K_0$ , $ID_B$ , T and $P_O$ are decrypted.
-The anonymous mix looks up Bob's public key from $ID_B$ , and then forms:

-$K_1$ =a random session key.

-$P_1$ =an all-zero string of some random length.

-$X_1 = PKE{PKB}(K_1).$

-$M_1 = X_1 E{K1}(P_1, T)$
+- b.
+The anonymous mix receives M0.
+Using X0, anonymous mix decodes the random session key K0 using anonymous mix private key SK_M and then using looks up Bob's public key from ID_B , and then forms: K_1 =a random session key. - P1=an all-zero string of some random length. - $X_1 = PKE{PKB}(K_1).$ - $M_1 = X_1, E{K1}(P_1, T)$ c.
+Bob receives M1.
+He decrypts it using his private key, with T.

-Anonymous mix waits some random amount of time before sending M1 to Bob.
+Anonymous mix waits some random amount of time before sending M_1 to Bob.
 During this time, it is processing many other messages, both sending and receiving them.